In this shakedown of the top project management tools — Trello vs Asana vs Toggl Plan — find out which tool will work best for your business.

 - Easily create task segments and plan milestones.

-- Easily share read-only plan timelines when working with clients.
+- Easily share read-only Project timelines when working with clients.

 - No task dependencies.